 Northwestern students are expected to budget upwards of $1,600 per year for books and supplies.
-These costs vary by discipline and can negatively affect academic performance, especially students from low or middle income backgrounds.
-While scholarships, grants, and loans help tuition and housing, textbooks and supplies tend to fall directly within the student’s family or individual contribution, causing disparity within the classroom.
+These costs vary by discipline and can negatively affect academic performance, especially for students from low or middle income backgrounds.
+While scholarships, grants, and loans help with tuition and housing, textbooks and supplies tend to fall directly within the student’s family or individual contribution, causing disparity in our classrooms.

 Steps You Can Take

 Place Timely Textbook OrdersTo help students prepare for their courses, the 2008 Higher Education Opportunity Act requires that all course material information be made available to students prior to pre-registration.Learn more about textbook orders

 Utilize Library ResourcesNorthwestern Libraries provide a variety of services to support course affordability on campus, including syllabi review, OER bibliographies, and course reserve services.Learn more about library services